sctg-development/ai-outlook/README.md

 ## Support

-If you encounter any issues or have questions about the Groq Outlook Add-in, please [open an issue](https://github.com/sctg-development/groq-outlook/issues) on our GitHub repository.
+If you encounter any issues or have questions about the AI Outlook Add-in, please [open an issue](https://github.com/sctg-development/ai-outlook/issues) on our GitHub repository.

 ---

-This project is not affiliated with or endorsed by Microsoft, Meta or Groq.
+This project is not affiliated with or endorsed by Microsoft, Meta, SambaNova or Groq.
 It is an independent add-in developed to enhance the Outlook web experience using Groq's AI capabilities and Meta Llama models.